 The North Shore of Oahu offers the best surf lessons Oahu

 It’s simple, the North Shore of Oahu has the best surfing waves and the best beaches on Oahu.
 If you want to learn to surf you will find a great selection of surf schools with expert instructors on the North Shore.

 If the Oceans Die will we run out of Oxygen?
 Some say yes.
-The world’s oceans are also know as the lungs of our planet.
-As much as 70% of the world’s oxygen comes from tiny plants called phytoplankton.
+The world’s oceans are also known as the lungs of our planet.
+As much as 70% of the world’s Oxygen comes from tiny plants called phytoplankton.
 Sadly since the 1950 there has been a 40% decline in their numbers.
-Besides supplying most of the oxygen we humans breath phytoplankton also provides food for most of the ocean’s creatures.
-So while I can’t answer the question definitely, if there is even a remote chance that if the world’s ocean’s die we lose 70% of the oxygen we breath is it worth taking the chance?
+Besides supplying most of the OxygenOxygen we humans breath phytoplankton also provides food for most of the ocean’s creatures.
+So while I can’t answer the question definitely, if there is even a chance that if the world’s ocean’s die we lose 70% of the Oxygen we breathe, is it worth taking the chance?

 Volcom Pipeline Pro on Oahu’s North Shore

 The 2018 Volcom Pipe Pro is on today at Pipeline on Oahu’s North Shore.
 The event is a Men’s QS pro surfing event, with again no women’s division.
 It will feature a field of 144 men and no female surfers.
-Gender equality in the year 2018 brought to you by the fine people at Volcom and the World Surf League.
-With that off my chest, it should be a fun event to watch as North Shore local boys including John John Florence and Jamie O’Brian will be competing.
+Gender equality in the year 2018 brought to you by the beautiful people at Volcom and the World Surf League.
+With that off my chest, it should be a fun event to watch as North Shore local boys, including John John Florence and Jamie O’Brien, will be competing.